uberblah/software-quality/content/principles/separation-of-concerns.md

 ## This Principle is Special

 Separation of Concerns is the most important principle to follow when solving complex problems.
-Almost all other design principles I follow are just re-wordings or specific examples of separating concerns, which is why I list this principle first.
+Almost all other design principles I follow are just re-wordings or specific examples of separating concerns, which is why I list this principle near the top.

 ## What is it?